Layoffs and Severance Pay

 Written by: Employment & Labour Group

 On June 25, 2020, the BC government decided to further extend the temporary layoffs provision in the Employment Standards Act to a maximum of 24 weeks, expiring on August 30, 2020: https://news.gov.bc.ca/releases/2020LBR0018-001174.
-Extending the temporary layoff provision will save countless businesses from having to pay out severence to their employees who have been temporarily laid off due to COVID-19, and provide them with more time to recall their employees as business is restarting.
+Extending the temporary layoff provision saved countless businesses from having to pay out severence to their employees who have been temporarily laid off due to COVID-19, and provide them with more time to recall their employees as business is restarting.

 When is a laid-off employee entitled to severance pay?